TokenMarketNet/sto/docs/source/command-line-reference.rst

      Manage tokenised equity for things like issuing out new, distributing and revoking shares.

+     For full documentation see https://docs.tokenmarket.net/

    Options:
-     --config-file PATH            INI file where to read options from --database-file PATH          SQLite file that persists transaction broadcast status --network TEXT                Network name.
+     --config, --config-file PATH  INI file where to read options from --database-file PATH          SQLite file that persists transaction broadcast status --network TEXT                Network name.
 Either 'ethereum' or 'kovan' are supported for now.
      --ethereum-node-url TEXT      Parity or Geth JSON-RPC to connect for Ethereum network access